 The scene shifts to a crumbling mountain road where the giant ‘Bronze Warrior’ statue looks down upon a ramshackle village led by a despot warlord.
 The statue is a rusting metal ruin of unknown origin from the previous Age of Magic, now a tourist attraction with a gleaming jewel eye.
 Witterquick’s initial impulse to save the poor villagers from their maniacal leader is soon overpowered by his desire for Sirena, such is her power over him.

-Soon he and Cindarr are in a race to claim the key.
+Soon he and Cindarr are in a race to claim the key, the jewel.
 Both use their magical poems, Cindarr unleashing ground-shattering destruction, Witterquick giving himself incredible speed which he uses to grab the key first.
 Despite this, Cindarr still saves Witterquick’s life when they’re suddenly attacked by the villager’s warriors.

 It’s a gut reaction by Cindarr and a big surprise for the reader.
 He’s the highlight of this story and showcases the potential for complex character arcs to come between the warring factions.
 How heartbreaking that this is showcased in the final issue.
 Offering up a temporary alliance he uses his incantation to shake the very ground upon which the statue stands, scattering the warriors and allowing both of them to escape, the statue left wobbling in the wind.